Try this Apricot Glazed Carve Ham with Rosemary and Brown Sugar for this holiday season!

 - Serve warm, cold or fried.
 Enjoy!

-- Refrigerate leftovers for up to 3 to 4 days or freeze it in an air tight container or vacuum seal for a month.
+- Refrigerate leftovers for up to 3 to 4 days or freeze it in an air tight container for a month and if vacuum sealed freeze for 2-3 months.

 - If carve ham is frozen, move it in the fridge overnight to thaw before baking.

 - If you like to serve ham with glaze, add another half or double the glaze recipe.
 I like serving ham with extra glaze.

 - Also, for a much tastier slice of ham you can fry it in a teaspoon or 2 of olive oil.
 Be by the stove as glaze will burn easily.

 - If you are serving 2 hams, would you like to try my Pineapple Brown Sugar Glaze, click the link to get the recipe or check out my How to Prepare and Warm a Spiral Ham and use this glaze instead.